 - Pilot and gas pressure regulating.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to restore these elements to their original specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to return these elements to their original specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
 Typically, furnace filters need to be swapped out at least every third month, which can enhance efficiency and prevent operational glitches.

 - Written assessment.
-Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
-This valuable information can help you figure out the current condition of your furnace and how you can lower your energy bills.
+Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
+This important information can help you figure out the current condition of your furnace and what can be done to lower your energy bills.

-Shift the thermostat to “on” from “auto” to force the fan to turn on.
+Shift the thermostat to “on” from “auto” to force the fan to operate.
 If the fan turns on, power is working right, but if it doesn’t, your furnace could be lacking power.

 5. Is the Furnace Switch Functioning Properly?

-All furnaces have a power switch (just like a light switch) either on the furnace or on a nearby wall.
-Flip the switch and wait a couple of minutes to see if it turns the furnace on.
+Each furnace has a power switch (just like a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a couple of minutes to see if the furnace starts working.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Make sure the space isn’t obstructed by leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the area isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

-Your HVAC system is an expensive investment with a limited lifetime.
-Depending on use, with regular maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to consider replacement.
-However, poor maintenance is one of the primary reasons for earlier replacement HVAC systems before end of average life expectancy.
+Your HVAC system is a valuable investment with a limited lifetime.
+Depending on use, with regular maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to install a new one.
+However, poor maintenance is one of the top reasons for early replacement HVAC systems prior to end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to force an early withdrawal you’re your 401k.
-Frequently we have special offers in your local area that you can use to justify your next Starbucks run.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to force an early withdrawal you’re your 401k.
+Frequently we have special offers in your local area that you can take advantage of.